morinlab/lab_scripts/calc_capture_stats/README.md

-# calc_fold_enrichment
+# calc_capture_stats

-This script calculates useful statistics for capture-based experiments.
+calc_capture_stats calculates useful statistics for capture-based experiments.
 As input, it takes a BAM alignment file and a set of intervals (BED file).
 It then produces a simple TSV file describing various statistics.
 Currently, calc_capture_stats calculates the following statistics:

 - Average genome coverage
 - Average target coverage